‘Prophet of Doom’ who opened fire on New York subway pleads guilty to terror charges

 ‘Prophet of Doom’ who opened fire on New York subway train pleads guilty to terrorism charges

-Faces sentence that could lead him to spend rest of life in jail
+Faces potential sentence that could lead him to spend rest of life in jail

-A man who styled himself the “Prophet of Doom” and opened fire on a New York subway train, has pleaded guilty to terrorism charges.
+A man who styled himself the “Prophet of Doom” and now says he opened fire on a New York subway train, has pleaded guilty to terrorism charges.

 Frank James, 63, accused of wounding ten people last April when he opened fire on a packed Brooklyn subway train, had initially denied the charges when he appeared before the authorities in May.

-But on Tuesday he admitted ten terrorism charges in an act that prosecutors said was “intended to inflict maximum damage at the height of rush hour”.
+But on Tuesday he admitted ten terrorism charges relating to an attack prosecutors said was “intended to inflict maximum damage at the height of rush hour”.

 “Guilty,” said James when he was asked by the judge, William Kuntz, how he wished to plead.

-The plea came nine months after he he put on a gas mask, set off a smoke device and fired a handgun at least 33 times on a crowded train traveling toward the 36th Street station in Brooklyn’s Sunset Park neighborhood.
+The plea came nine months after he he put on a gas mask, set off a smoke device and fired a handgun at least 33 times on a crowded train traveling toward the 36th Street station in Brooklyn’s Sunset Park neighbourhood.
 He carried out the act dressed as a maintenance worker.

 In addition to the ten people stuck by his gunfire, other people suffered from smoke inhalation.
 Almost 30 required hospital treatment.